emersonmde/anchor-chain/README.md

 # Anchor Chain

-Work In Progress
+Anchor Chain is a Rust framework designed to simplify the orchestration of workflows involving Large Language Models (LLMs).
+Inspired by LangChain, Anchor Chain provides a set of easy-to-use and extensible building blocks that enable developers to create robust and efficient LLM-based applications quickly.

-Anchor Chain is a Rust framework for working with LLMs inspired LangChain.
-Anchor Chain allows LLM actions, document retrievers, and other processing steps to be chained together to produce an end to end workflow.
+The framework prioritizes type safety, processing efficiency, and flexibility through its carefully designed APIs and abstractions.

 ```text
               |>   |>   |>